sunflowerdeath/broccoli-bem/docs/intro.md

 }
 ```

-###Modules
+###Bundles

-Declaration can specify that block should be built as separate module.
+Declaration can specify that block should be built as separate bundle.
-Modules are useful for separating common part of multiple pages or
+Bundles are useful for separating common part of multiple pages or
 for deferring loading of some code.

-There are two types of modules &mdash; static and deferred.
+There are two types of bundles &mdash; static and deferred.
-Static modules are always loaded to page, deferred modules are loaded only when needed.
+Static bundles are always loaded to page, deferred bundles are loaded only when needed.
 By default all blocks are built to single static module.

-If block is built as separate module, it and its dependencies will no longer be included into next
+If block is built as separate bundle, it and its dependencies will no longer be included
-modules.
+into next bundles.

-To build block as module you need to add to declaration `"module": true`.<br>
+To build block as bundle you need to add to declaration `"bundle": true`.<br>
-For deferred module &mdash; `"module": true, "deferred": true`.
+For deferred bundle &mdash; `"bundle": true, "deferred": true`.